klust/SupercomputersForStarters/docs/C04_Storage/C04_S02_Problems.md

     large scale, with often an even more custom hardware design, and they are simply overprovisioned.
     E.g., a server may have two SSD drives where the software will simply switch over to the second drive when the first one breaks, but the broken one will never be replaced.

+-   The density of material is usually also lower than in a supercomputer as they are not so much built for the lowest of the lowest latency.
+Typical work done on cloud infrastructure is less latency sensitive than parallel computations done on a supercomputer.

 -   The management model of a cloud infrastructure is also very different.
 Cloud is based on virtualisation technologies to isolate users, and let users built a virtual network of servers in which regular Linux